 We are aware that students benefit from services dedicated to ensuring their success.
 Our Department of Student Services provides financial academic, vocational and social counseling, as well as career resources.
 Other services include student housing, the boarding home program, medical and health services, recreation and cultural programs, food services, student discipline, and student records.

-RTI (Response to Intervention) is a collaborative multi-tiered support process that offers high quality classroom instruction combined with targeted intervention.
-The RTI professionals work together with administrators and teachers to develop sequences of learning which target essential literacy skills in Cree, English, and French.
+RTI (Response to Intervention) is a multi-tiered collaborative support process that combines high-quality classroom instruction with targeted intervention.
+RTI professionals collaborate with administrators and teachers to create learning sequences that target essential literacy skills in Cree, English, and French.

 The goal of the RTI process is to guarantee that all students have the chance and assistance they need to achieve grade-level reading proficiency.

 Any instructional practice that effectively uses technology to improve students’ learning experiences is referred as Digital Learning.
 Online courses, hybrid learning, digital content and resources are all examples of Digital Learning, which includes a variety of features, tools, and applications that assist and empower teachers and students.
 Additionally, Digital Learning can be used to support teachers’ professional learning opportunities and give students with tailored learning experiences.